PaulFrankling/PaulFrankling-online-cv/README.md

    * I used Git for version control and to commit and push code to GitHub.
 1. [GitHub](https://github.com/)
    * GitHub was used to store projects pushed from Git.

+## Testing:

+## Deployment:

+## Credits:

+### Code
+   * [Bootstrap 4.5](https://getbootstrap.com): Bootstrap was used significantly throughout the project to make it responsive.
+I used the Grid system as well as inputting a navbar, a progress bar and contact form.
+   * [Stack Overflow](https://stackoverflow.com/) was used to help me style the navbar text colour.
+   * [W3Schools](https://www.w3schools.com/) was used to provide a smooth scroll to the website and to style the contact form and the submit button.
+   * [Courses.Code Institute](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/course/) was used to style the progress bars and used the jQuery for the contact form.
+   * [Solodev](https://www.solodev.com/blog/web-design/how-to-change-icon-colors-and-background-colors-on-hover.stml) was used to apply a hover for the footer icons.

+### Content
+   * All content was produced and written by the developer

+### Media used
+   * All images and pdf files were provided by the developer.

+### Acknowledgements
+   * My Mentor for his highly constructive help.
+   * The Code Institute's tutor support for quicly assisting with any problems or queries.